pinobatch/pently/docs/pentlyas.md

 Arguments:

 * `infilename`
-  Music file to process or `-` for standard input; omit for period table only.
+  Score file to process or `-` for standard input; omit for period table only.
 * `-o OUTFILENAME`
-  Write output to a file instead of standard output.
+  Write assembly output to a file instead of standard output.
 * `--periods NUMSEMITONES`
   Include an equal-temperament period table in the output;
   `NUMSEMITONES` is usually 64 to 80.